 After World War I Russian Jews and Polish immigrants arrived in large numbers making the 1920s one of the best times for Logan Square as the community grew tremendously.

 The 1930s would prove to be a very hard time on the community as the woes of the Great Depression era took its toll on the community and many residents moved out leaving the houses and buildings to fall into a state of deterioration.

 In the late 1950s another wave of residents left the community which sunk Logan Square further into a depression leaving many properties vacant.
 The area was sinking into becoming a slum.
 A wave of yuppies showed up in the early 1960s that fixed up some properties and helped the neighborhood’s value a little but hard times were still present and low rent in the deteriorated structures became a feasible living scenario for the migrating Puerto Ricans by 1969.

-In the 1970s more Puerto Rican gangs arrived in Logan Square such as the Spanish Lords (Bucktown), Latin Disciples and the P.R.
+In the 1970s more Puerto Rican gangs arrived in Logan Square such as the Milwaukee Kings, Latin Disciples, YLO Cobras, YLO Disciples and the P.R.
 Stones.
-The Simon City Royals arrived at first in assistance to the Gaylords in the earlier 1970s but eventually went to war with them in 1975.
+The Simon City Royals arrived at first allied with the Gaylords in the earlier 1970s but eventually went to war with them in 1975.

 The 1970s through the 1990s proved to be murderous times for Logan Square as the gangs controlled the neighborhood and fought viciously for drug turf.
 During the 1970s and the earlier 1980s a race war among the gangs raged on that was said to have effectively slowed down Puerto Rican migration as gangs like the Gaylords and Simon City Royals were geared at keeping the neighborhood white, nevertheless the Latino population reached 65% by the year 2000.